skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

 12. Select `+ Add user/group`.

-13. Select the Azure AD user to provide access to Timestream.
+13. Select the Azure AD user to provide access to Trino.

 14. Select the IAM Azure AD role and the corresponding Azure Identity Provider created in AWS.